-• The emergency notification child release designee on record will be called.
-If the center is unable to contact him/her, the next designee listed will be called.

-• If none of the designees can be contacted, the military police will be notified and their procedure will be followed in reference to locating the parent and custody of the child/youth.
+- □ The emergency notification child release designee on record will be called.
+If the center is unable to contact him/her, the next designee listed will be called. - □ If none of the designees can be contacted, the military police will be notified and their procedure will be followed in reference to locating the parent and custody of the child/youth. - Family Care Plans, all single and dual military members are required to have a current Family Care Plan on file.
+This plan is signed by the service members Commander (s) and update annually.